AntonMause/rv16poc/README.md

 This family of CPUs should act like a RV32I for all values that fit into +/-32k.

-- rv16poc : initial proof of concept, all in one single file, see vhdl folder.
+- rv16poc : initial proof of concept, all in one single file.
-- rv16gpo : modular version using gcc/as/ld/tcl for boot rom, see rv16gpo folder.
+- rv16gpo : modular version using gcc/as/ld/tcl for boot rom.

 Resource oriented design, wrapped around one Multiply-Adder-Subtractor-Unit MACC.
 RV16gpo starts as small as 172 LUT4 with simple blinky running (PLEN=XLEN=6,CLK=OSC).